theninthsky/client-side-rendering/README.md

 When using SWR, the browser is allowed to use a cached asset or response (usually for a limited time) but in the same time it sends a request for the server and asks for the newest asset.
 After the fresh asset is downloaded, the browser **replaces** the stale cached asset with the fresh asset, ready to be used the next time the page is loaded.

-This method completely surpasses any network conditions, it even allows our app to be available while offline (within the SWR chosen time period), and all of this without even compromising on the freshness of the app shell.
+This method completely surpasses any network conditions, it even allows our app to be available while offline (within the SWR allowed time period), and all of this without even compromising on the freshness of the app shell.

 There are two ways to achieve SWR in web applications:

 - The _[stale-while-revalidate](https://web.dev/stale-while-revalidate/#what-shipped)_ attribute.
 - A custom service worker.

-Although the first approach is completely usable (and can be set up within a few seconds), the second approach will give us a more granular control of how and when assets are cached and updated, so this is the approach we choose to implement.
+Although the first approach is completely usable (and can be set up within seconds), the second approach will give us a more granular control of how and when assets are cached and updated, so this is the approach we choose to implement.

-### Implementing SWR
+## Implementing SWR

 Our SWR service worker needs to cache the HTML document and all of the scripts (and stylesheets) of all pages.
 <br>